ahmedkhan847/twittersearchphpsdk/README.md

 echo "</pre>";
 ?>
 ```
-Feel free to contribute in it.
+Feel free to contribute to the master branch